Border Killings Prompt Scrutiny Over Use Of Force

-And now to a story from Arizona where the Department of Homeland Security is examining its policy on deadly force along the U.S.-Mexico border.
-In less than two years, U.S. Border Patrol agents have killed 18 Mexican citizens there, including eight people who were throwing rocks.
-NPR's Ted Robbins reports.
+The Department of Homeland Security is examining its policy on deadly force along the U.S.-Mexico border.
+In less than two years, U.S. Border Patrol agents have killed 18 Mexican citizens there — including eight people who were throwing rocks.

-TED ROBBINS, BYLINE: One evening last month, Border Patrol agents responded to a report of two drug smugglers jumping the fence between the twin cities of Nogales, Arizona, and Nogales, Sonora.
-As the agents approached, a group of people on the Mexican side began throwing rocks at them.
+Last month, Border Patrol agents responded to a report of two drug smugglers jumping the fence between the twin cities of Nogales, Ariz., and Nogales in the Mexican state of Sonora.
+As the agents approached, a group of people on the Mexican side began throwing rocks.
 The Border Patrol says the agents told the people to stop.
-And when they didn't, one agent opened fire.
+When they didn't, one agent opened fire.

-ROBBINS: He was not one of the smugglers, but he was shot numerous times through the fence, in Mexico.
-Many in Mexico were outraged, and it was not an isolated incident.
+It was not an isolated incident.
 Since 2010, six of the eight people killed by Border Patrol agents while throwing rocks were on the Mexican side of the border.
-Ricardo Alday is a spokesman for the Mexican embassy in Washington.

-ROBBINS: The Border Patrol didn't respond to our request for comment, but it says rocks have caused hundreds of injuries to agents in just the last year.
-The agency is on record saying it considers rock throwing to be deadly force, which sometimes demands the same in response.
-We did get a copy of Customs and Border Protection's Use of Force Manual.
-Some of it is redacted, but nowhere in the readable parts is rock throwing mentioned.
+Border Patrol didn't respond to a request for comment, but it says rocks have caused hundreds of injuries to agents in just the last year.
+The agency is on the record saying it considers rock-throwing to be deadly force, which sometimes demands the same in response.

-ROBBINS: The Border Patrol has vehicles reinforced with cages to protect agents from rocks.
-Critics want to know why agents don't use rubber bullets to respond or just get out of range of the rocks.
-And when agents do kill someone in Mexico, Vicki Gaubeca wants to know why they're rarely held accountable.
+Vicki Gaubeca wants to know why agents are rarely held accountable when they kill someone in Mexico.
 Gaubeca, who heads the ACLU's Regional Center for Border Rights in New Mexico, says a Border Patrol agent should face the same discipline a police officer would away from the border.

-VICKI GAUBECA: And to argue otherwise would mean that U.S. agents could intentionally shoot Mexicans or Canadian citizens across the border with no accountability for their actions.
+"To argue otherwise would mean U.S. agents could intentionally shoot Mexicans or Canadian citizens across the border with no accountability for their actions," she says.

-ROBBINS: Mexico's ambassador has said the perception that Border Patrol agents have impunity to shoot across the border and kill Mexican citizens adds to mistrust and damages security between the two nations.
-Ted Robbins, NPR News, Tucson.
-Transcript provided by NPR, Copyright National Public Radio.
+Mexico's ambassador has said the perception that Border Patrol agents have impunity to shoot across the border and kill Mexican citizens adds to mistrust and damages security between the two nations.